deadconvicess/Token-grabber/README.md

 Experiment with encryption and reporting methods

 Practice secure scripting with Python

-🧪 Ethical Usage
-This repository is NOT a tool for hacking.
-It’s a learning resource.
-If you find real vulnerabilities while studying similar behavior, report them responsibly.

-👨‍⚖️ Unauthorized use = illegal.
-Be ethical.

 📜 License
 This project is licensed under the MIT License.